CodeAndCalories/Tidal-Sweep/README.md

 Open index.html in any modern browser.
 Host on GitHub Pages

-Create a new repository on GitHub
-Upload index.html to the root of the repo
-Go to Settings → Pages → Source and select your main branch Your game will be live at https://yourusername.github.io/repo-name/

 🛠️ Tech Stack

 HTML5 / CSS3 / Vanilla JavaScript — zero dependencies